Ways of volunteering

 - Keen to share a specialist skill such as photography or managing a shop

-Roles include: secretary, treasurer, photographer, volunteer shop manager.
+Roles include: administrator, photographer, volunteer shop manager.
 Find out more about supporting roles.

 If you're already involved in guiding and keen to progress - or if you'd like to get involved at a national or regional level - we have specialist volunteer roles to take you further.
 Roles include trainer coordinator, outdoor activities adviser, admin support, communications and PR adviser.
 Find out about the different roles you can do once you’re a guiding member.